microsoft/winget-cli/src/PowerShell/Help/Microsoft.WinGet.Client/Assert-WinGetPackageManager.md

 ### -Version

-Verifies a specific version of WinGet is installed.
+Verify that a specific version of WinGet is installed correctly.

 ```yaml
 Type: System.String